MarcBob/SmartRecyclerViewAdapter/README.md

 This means you have to implement a couple of methods.

 ###The constructor:
 The constructor needs to call the super constructor.
-If you don't have an ItemView which you don't if you create the ViewHolder outside of the adapter you can just pass in null.
-But you need to be able to pass in an ItemView.
+If you don't have an ItemView, which you don't if you create the ViewHolder outside of the adapter, you can just pass in null.
+But you need to be able to pass in an ItemView in order for the adapter to work with the ViewHolder later on.

 ###bindViewHolder
             void bindViewHolder(@NonNull String item, boolean selected)

 This method is used to bind the data to the view.
-The seleced flag indicates if this item is selected so you can change the state of the view accordingly.
+The selected flag indicates if this item is selected so you can change the state of the view accordingly.

 ###getLayoutResourceId
              int getLayoutResourceId()

-Here just return the layout recource that is used to display this item.
+Here just return the layout resource that is used to display this item.

 ###getInstance
              ViewHolder getInstance(@NonNull View itemView)